-Bose has launched noise-cancelling in-ear headphones and true wireless headphones before, but this is the first time it has combined the two technologies.
-This means there’s plenty of tech to pack into the QuietComfort Earbuds, and that has led to a pair of buds that are pretty stocky in appearance.
+Bose had launched noise-cancelling in-ear headphones and true wireless headphones before, but this marked the first time it combined the two technologies.
+This means there is plenty of tech packed into the QuietComfort Earbuds, and that has led to a pair of buds that are pretty stocky in appearance.

 The earpieces don’t protrude massively from your ears, but the general look is bigger than the Sennheiser Momentum True Wireless 3 and Sony WF-1000XM4.
 The main body of the headphone is at least curved, so it blends in a bit easier to the side of your head.